AmericanAirlines/Hangar/README.md

 <!-- After the front end display for help queue is created, describe overriding the template here -->

+## CI/CD
+This project uses GitHub Actions for Continuous Integration and leverages Heroku for Continuous Deployment.

+If you fork this project, deploy your app using the `Deploy to Heroku` button above, then navigate to the `Deploy` tab of your app in Heroku and configure Continuous Deployment as relevant for your app.

 # Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).